Walter Bache: Studies with Liszt

-Bache supported himself as an organist at the English Church, where the chaplain had previously known Bache's brother Edward.
+Bache supported himself as an organist at the All Saints' Church, Rome (the "English Church"), where the chaplain had previously known Bache's brother Edward.
 As his reputation as a performer grew, he also came into demand as a teacher.
 These two activities guaranteed financial security.
 He also became acquainted with several young gifted musicians, including fellow Liszt pupil Giovanni Sgambati and violinist Ettore Pinelli.
-During this time, Bache began exploring the two-piano repertoire, especially the arrangements of Liszt's symphonic poem Les préludes and Schubert's Wanderer Fantasy, which he performed with Sgambati in concert.
+During this time, Bache began exploring the two-piano repertoire, especially the arrangements of Liszt's symphonic poem Les Préludes and Schubert's Wanderer Fantasy, which he performed with Sgambati in concert.
 The two-piano arrangements of Liszt's symphonic poems would become an important feature of Bache's concert series once he returned to England.
-He was also active in chamber music—the works he performed during this time include Chopin's cello sonata, the David-Pinelli Violin Variations, Mendelssohn's D minor piano trio, a piano trio by Anton Rubinstein and a Schumann violin sonata arranged for viola.
+He was also active in chamber music—the works he performed during this time include Chopin's Cello Sonata, the David–Pinelli Violin Variations, Mendelssohn's Piano Trio No. 1 in D minor, a piano trio by Anton Rubinstein and a Schumann violin sonata arranged for viola.

 Bache's studies with Liszt did not end when he left Italy.
 He attended Liszt's master classes in Weimar, Germany regularly until 1885.
 This period of study was unparalleled by any other student of Liszt and led to a particularly close bond between Bache and Liszt.
 He also sought out his fellow pupil Hans von Bülow for lessons in 1871; the two spent much time together, which resulted in a lifelong friendship.
 The fact Bache valued Bülow's advice highly is shown by his warning to Jessie Laussot to "never again attempt to 'mark, learn and inwardly digest' the [Chromatic Fantasy and Fugue] without getting Bülow's edition of it ... it is splendid—quite equivalent to having had a lesson on it from Liszt".

 For Bache, Liszt wrote his concert arrangement of the Sarabande and Chaconne from Handel's opera Almira in 1879.